 The values "Actor off" and "Actor on" show the thresholds of the actor temperature.
-If the actor becomes warmer than the value "Actor off", the amplifier will be deactivated and its output will be shorted so that the actor will not be loaded any more, and thus should cool down.
+The values can be selected only if the actor temperature sensor is enabled.
+If the actor becomes warmer than the value "Actor off", the attached amplifier will be deactivated and its output will be shorted so that the actor will not be loaded any more, and thus should cool down.
 The amplifier can be activated again, if the actor temperature has decreased below the value "Actor on".
-The values can be changed using the encoder (see Fig. 26).
+If the sensor is disabled, the attached amplifier will not be disabled at any actor temperature.
+The values can be changed using the encoder (see Fig. 31).
 The minimum settable value is 30°C, the maximum is 99.9°C. The difference between the values must be larger than 1°C, the values are automatically corrected to meet these requirements.
 You should set the values according to the data sheet of the actor.
 Note that a too high operation temperature of the actor may shorten its lifetime of even lead to its permanent destruction.

-Fig. 26.
+Fig. 31.
 Setting the allowable actor temperatures in the dialog box "System Preferences".